motleykl/Intro_Week1/README.md

  	- The Unix root (/)
    		- The very base of the filesystem
-       	- single folder that holds everything (bottom container) path=route to files
+       	- single folder that holds everything (bottom container)
+       	- JUST a slash
+  path=route to files
 	- Absolute paths
-		- All absolute paths begin at the root- start with /
+		- All absolute paths begin at the root- **start with /**
     	- full address ex.
 123 main st
 	- Relative paths
 		- Don't start with /